pyamsoft/pstate-frequency/README.md

 to the highest available frequency taking into account Turbo Boost
 frequencies, and enables Turbo Boost.

-There is also a power plan meant to be used with the udev rule:
+There is also a power plan meant to be used with the udev rule for
+machines which alternate between a portable battery power source and an
+AC adapter power source:
 4. **auto (0)** If the computer's main powersource is online, then the
 *performance* plan is set.
 If the main powersource is offline, then the
 *powersave* plan is set.